Everything We Know About Chase Sapphire Airport Lounges

 Chase Sapphire Lounge Locations

-Chase Sapphire Lounge locations are expected in the 9 following airports:
+Chase Sapphire Lounge locations are planned in the nine following airports:

-Here is everything we know so far about the Chase Sapphire Lounges.
+Here's everything we know so far about the each of these Chase Sapphire Lounges.

-The Boston Chase Sapphire Lounge was first announced back in June 2021.
+The Boston Chase Sapphire Lounge was first announced back in June 2021, it's been open for months.
+The nearly 12,000-square-foot space officially opened for business on May 16, 2023.

-The Dallas-Fort Worth International Airport Board will vote to approve or deny a lease agreement with the Chase Sapphire Lounge by The Club at its next board meeting.
+The governing board of the Dallas-Fort Worth (DFW) has approved a lease agreement with the Chase Sapphire Lounge by The Club.

 There aren’t any details about the size of the space as of right now, but it’s in an area with a number of shared airline lounges, any one of which could be the future home of the Sapphire Lounge.